ETS-ReactNative1/alamo/README.md

 ### Twitch Authentication

+## File Uploading
+File uploading is handled using [Cloudinary](https://cloudinary.com).
+As file uploading is not necessarily a key feature of alamo, besides allowing users to upload their own custom avatar image, outsourcing file handling to a cloud hosting service made sense.
+All uploads are performed on the clients side using Cloudinary's API and upon a successful upload, a url is then stored in the users metadata object.
+Cloudinary allows for custom presets to be configured, meaning all images uploaded are resized to a fixed width and height of `128x128px`.
+Similiarly, files uploaded are checked for appropriate file formats and a max file size of `5MB`, thanks to [react-image-upload](https://www.npmjs.com/package/react-images-uploading).

 ## Technical Design
 Alamo is built upon the popular MERN stack - MongoDB, Express, React and Node.js.